 As at the date of this Annual Report, there were three male Directors and three female Directors on the Board.
 The Board carries out any candidate search against a set of objective criteria and on the basis of merit, with due regard for the benefits of diversity on the Board, including gender.
 Although the Company is not a FTSE 350 company, the Board's composition meets the target of 40% of women for FTSE 350 company boards by the end of 2025 as set by the FTSE Women Leaders Review.
-This is the third and successor phase to the Hampton-Alexander Review which had a target of 33% of women board members.
-The Board also meets the new Listing Rule and the FCA's targets on diversity and also that one senior position is held by a woman.
-Senior positions are held by Kate Bolsover as Chairman and Clare Brady as Senior Independent Director.
+The Board also meets the UK Listing Rule and the FCA's targets on diversity and also that one senior position is held by a woman.
+A senior position is held by Clare Brady as Chairman.